GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/config/token.md

 #### Parameters

-  - value: The JWT string value.
+  - `value`: The JWT string value.
 It must be in valid format and contain `user_id` in payload.

 ### `init(rawValue:)`